-Pantex monitors 130 perched groundwater wells for contaminants or continued dry conditions.
-Pantex also evaluates an additional 42 wells for water levels.
+As of 2023, Pantex monitors 135 perched groundwater wells for contaminants or continued dry conditions.
+Pantex also evaluates an additional 38 wells for water levels.
 Pump and treat extraction wells are monitored to gather additional data about the contaminant plumes.
-Pantex also monitors wells inside the in situ bioremediation systems to evaluate reducing conditions.
+Pantex also monitors wells inside the in situ bioremediation systems to evaluate reducing conditions and determine when injections are necessary to continue treatment conditions.
 In an average year, Pantex analyzes for over 9,000 constituents in perched groundwater.

-2022 Evaluation of RDX concentration trends based on monitoring data collected at perched groundwater wells
+2023 Evaluation of RDX concentration trends based on monitoring data collected at perched groundwater wells